gjtorikian/jekyll-config-variables/README.md

 jekyll-verison-helper
 =======================

-This gem incorporates additional features for Jekyll sites.

-## Variables within *_config.yml* files

-You can define a variable within a *_config.yml* file and refer to it through the same file.
+This gem lets you define variables within a *_config.yml* file and refer to it through the same file.

 To do that, first, create a key called `variables`, and populate it with any set of variable names you like: